Mickey Shuler Jr.

-Mickey Charles Shuler Jr. (born October 9, 1986) is a former American football tight end.
+Mickey Charles Shuler Jr. (born October 9, 1986) is an American former professional football tight end.
 He is the son of former New York Jets All-Pro tight end, Mickey Shuler.

-Early years
+Early life

 He attended East Pennsboro High School in Enola, Pennsylvania.
 As a junior, he made 40 catches for 562 yards and seven touchdowns.
 As a senior, he caught 40 passes for 564 yards and three scores and was selected team MVP.

-Collegiate career
+College career

 Shuler scored a 17-yard touchdown on his first collegiate reception, which came in Penn State's the 2007 season-opener against Florida International.
 He finished that game with four receptions for 54 yards.
 Playing in every game on offense and special teams in 2007, with three starts.

-Shuler's father, Mickey Shuler Sr., was a standout tight end at Penn State, lettering from 1975-77 before embarking on a 14-year career in the National Football League.
+Shuler's father, Mickey Shuler Sr., was a standout tight end at Penn State, lettering from 1975 to 1977 before embarking on a 14-year career in the National Football League.

 Professional career

-Minnesota Vikings
+Minnesota Vikings (first stint)

-Shuler was drafted in the 7th round of the 2010 NFL Draft by the Minnesota Vikings.
-After scoring a TD in the first pre-season game, Shuler made the final cut and was part of the 53-man roster for the first two weeks of the season.
+Shuler was selected in the seventh round of the 2010 NFL draft (214th overall) by the Minnesota Vikings.
+After scoring a touchdown in the first pre-season game, Shuler made the final cut and was part of the 53-man roster for the first two weeks of the season.
 On September 22, 2010, Shuler was cut and placed on waivers to make room for wide-receiver Hank Baskett, and was subsequently claimed by the Miami Dolphins.